ioi-2017/tps/docs/README.md

 @subtask bt
 @include 2^n apple
-#inclusion is transitive, so it also includes ABC
+# Inclusion is transitive, so it also includes ABC
 gencode magic 40

 @subtask full